International Programs and Activities

 This requires engagement and contributions by a range of stakeholders, including communities, government institutions and civil society.
 While the Norwegian Red Cross focus is on the community level, we also contribute at the national, regional and global level.

-Norwegian Red Cross’ international contribution to resilience of conflict affected and disaster-prone communities is mainly towards ensuring healthy, knowledgeable and prepared communities that can meet their basic needs and respond effectively in times of crisis.
+Norwegian Red Cross’s international contribution to resilience of conflict affected and disaster-prone communities is mainly towards ensuring healthy, knowledgeable and prepared communities that can meet their basic needs and respond effectively in times of crisis.

 The International Strategy outlines two overall humanitarian objectives: